 People who are willing to grow will accept feedback, even if it takes them a bit to process and reflect on it.

-People who are not willing to grow will feel personally attacked and become defensive regardless of how kind or gentle I try to be.
+People who are not (yet) willing to grow will feel personally attacked and become defensive regardless of how kind or gentle I try to be.
 Unfortunately, I do not have the power to control whether or not people are willing to learn and grow.
 That is only up to them.
-All I can do for them is continue modeling doing allyship in at least the five ways listed above and hope that they eventually see that leaning into the discomfort is where the growth and magic happens.
+All I can do for them is continue modeling doing allyship in at least the five ways listed above and hope that they eventually realize that leaning into their own discomfort is where the growth and magic happens.